joanne-b-nortier/higher-order-shortest-paths/README.md

 * All helper functions are available in `utils_preprocessing.py`;
 * Finally, `FnF_aggregation_window.ipynb` plots the size of the largest connected component as a function of the aggregation window in minutes for the Friends & Family dataset.

-The `Data` folder will contain all raw and processed data and an example of the file structure has been provided for *Elem1*.
+The `Data` folder will contain all raw and processed data.

-In particular, the preprocessing scripts assume the following folder hierarchy:
+The scripts assume the following folder hierarchy:

 ```
 Data